2011 Pacific typhoon season: Tropical Storm Haima (Egay)

 Two tropical disturbances formed in an area of convection and moderate vertical wind shear east of Mindanao, Philippines on June 13.
 Both of them started to interact with each other and the other one absorbed the moisture of the other disturbance.
 On June 15, the JTWC started to monitor an area of disturbed weather within that disturbance that was located about 1350 km, to the southeast of Manila, Philippines.
 Over the next couple of days the system gradually developed further, before late on June 16, the JMA, JTWC and PAGASA, all reported that the system had developed into a tropical depression, with PAGASA naming it as Egay.
 Egay continued to develop during June 17, as it moved towards the northeast, and on June 18, the JTWC reported that Egay had intensified into a tropical storm.
 Fluctuations in intensity occurred over the next several days, before the JMA reported that the system had strengthened into a tropical storm on June 22, naming it Haima.
 The JTWC also followed suit, by upgrading it to a tropical storm again.

 During the evening of June 23, the JTWC downgraded Haima to a tropical depression after making landfall in Zhanjiang, Guangdong, China but upgraded it to a tropical storm again on June 24,.
 Early on June 25, Haima became a tropical depression after moving inland in Vietnam.
 As it made landfall over Hanoi, Vietnam, the JTWC and the Hong Kong Observatory downgraded Haima to a low-pressure area.

+During the period when the storm affected Vietnam, the highest wind gust recorded on land was 23 m/s, observed in Thái Bình.
+Heavy rainfall of 100 mm or more was recorded in many areas across the Northern and North Central regions.
+The lowest atmospheric pressure during the storm was 986.4 hPa, recorded at a weather station in Văn Lý (Nam Định).
+Haima has killed 28 people and left 4 others missing in Vietnam.